mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

                 * all that data will have to be transferred, which is a costly operation
             * solution: repartition the data
 ## data representation
-* Spark’s Internal Format Versus Java Object Format
-    * Java objects have large overheads—header info, hashcode, Unicode info, etc.
-    * Instead of creating JVM-based objects for Datasets or DataFrames, Spark allocates off-heap Java memory to lay out their data and employs encoders to convert the data from in-memory representation to JVM object
 * RDD (Resilient Distributed Datasets)
     * fundamental data structure of Spark
     * immutable distributed collection of data